Website is Building in Progress =)

 Work is part of faithful living.
 Second Thessalonians 3:10 frames work not as punishment, but as participation.
 Faith is often expressed through ordinary, daily responsibility.

-I also find the teaching that retirement is not supported in the Bible but Christians are called to work continuously to be thought provoking.
+I also find the teaching that retirement, as it is commonly understood, is not clearly supported in the Bible to be thought-provoking.
+Scripture seems to point instead toward a life of continued contribution and stewardship.
 I once asked myself, If I could retire today, what would I actually do?
 I even tried living that way briefly.
 Almost immediately, I felt drawn back to work, not out of pressure, but out of a desire for meaning.
-I did not want days without structure or expectation.
-In other words, I don't think I would want to retire from purpose driven work.
+I realised I did not want days without structure or purpose.

 Why Little Things Are Hard to Notice